justeattakeaway/pie/apps/pie-docs/src/foundations/typography/code.md

 {% contentPageImage {
 src:"../../../assets/img/foundations/typography/jetsansdigital-base.png",
-alt: "Overview of the main font specification for JETSans Digital" } %}
+alt: "Overview of the main font specification for JETSans Digital.
+This is much larger in size than the optimised subsets as it contains even more characters, glyphs, layout features and languages."
+} %}